What is child abuse and neglect? How does my state define child abuse and neglect?

 “Any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.”

-Follow the three easy steps to retrieve your results: 1) Select a State, 2) Select a Topic (check the box next to “Definitions of Child Abuse and Neglect” under the heading Child Abuse and Neglect), and 3) Begin Your Search (click on Go!).
+Follow the three easy steps to retrieve your results: 1) Select a State, 2) Select a Topic (check the box next to “Definitions of Child Abuse and Neglect” under the heading Child Abuse and Neglect), and 3) Click the “Go!” button to begin your search.